Nelson Velazquez Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.74 team ERA that ranks second among all MLB pitching staffs.
+- The Mariners have the second-ranked team ERA among all MLB pitching staffs (3.75).

-- Mariners pitchers combine to allow 129 home runs (1.1 per game), the fifth-fewest in the league.
+- Mariners pitchers combine to allow 130 home runs (1.1 per game), the sixth-fewest in baseball.

-- In his most recent time out on Saturday, the right-hander went six innings against the Baltimore Orioles, giving up one earned run while surrendering two hits.
+- The righty's most recent appearance came on Sunday against the Baltimore Orioles, when he threw nine scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.